Salina Nursing Home Abuse Attorneys

 - Fees paid to the nursing home.

-Contact an Experienced Elderly Law or Personal Injury Attorney Today
+Contact Our Experienced Elderly Law or Personal Injury Attorneys Today

 State and federal regulations were put in place to ensure that elderly residents of nursing homes and other assisted living facilities are not taken advantage of in their twilight years.
 Unfortunately, due to understaffing and underfunding, many scheduled and legally required inspections do not take place, leaving residents vulnerable to abuse, so if you are considering placing an elderly or disabled relative in an assisted living facility, it is important to remain aware of resident rights.